SBET Protocol Overview

 • Slither: Static analysis for common vulnerability patterns (reentrancy, unchecked returns, access control issues).

-• Foundry Forge: 883 unit and integration tests across 20 test suites covering all contract functions and edge cases.
+• Foundry Forge: 1,203 unit, integration, and fuzz tests across 22 test suites covering all contract functions and edge cases.

 • Halmos: Symbolic execution for verifying mathematical invariants (e.g., LMSR price bounds, position accounting).